This week’s Update includes additional background information regarding the ongoing resort fee saga, which many of you requested. Enjoy.

 ("How metasearch became the most important marketing channel in travel," Phocus Wire on Jul 10, 2019)

-Online marketing spend data reported this past week by UK based Mirai demonstrates the growing influence of metasearch.
+Online marketing spend data reported this past week by European-based Mirai demonstrates the growing influence of metasearch.
 Highlights from the report include the following.

 - Prior to 2017, keyword-based display advertising on Google, Bing and other search engines captured the majority of online marketing investments.